janvanhelvoort/Umbraco-hide-properties/Documentation/Configuration.md

 <add key="hideProperties:ExportOnSave" value="false"/>
 ```

-If the setting isn't defined, the default value will be: false. the button to export manually is not visible.
+If the setting isn't defined, the default value will be: false.
+If the setting is defined and true, the button to export manually is not visible..